Baylor Bears baseball: The modern era (1970–2012)

+The 2005 Baylor Bears squad was one of the most successful teams in Baylor history.
+With a strong pitching staff, the squad won the Big 12 Conference and hosted both an NCAA Regional and NCAA Super Regional before advancing to the 2005 College World Series in Omaha, Nebraska.
+Baylor's 2005 squad would become the first to win a game in Omaha.
+At the College World Series, the Bears were defeated by the Texas Longhorns in the opening game.
+However, in back-to-back games, the Bears defeated the Oregon State Beavers and #1 Tulane Green Wave to set a rematch with the Longhorns.
+Despite leading 3–2 through the 8th inning, the Bears fell 4–3 which ended the season.
+Despite the loss in Omaha, the Bears were highly rated to end the season.
+Baseball America, Collegiate Baseball, and USA Today, along with several other publications, ranked the Bears #4 in the country to end the year.

 In 2012, Baylor went 42–12 and was undefeated at home during conference play in the regular season.
 The Bears racked up a mid-season 24-game win streak (including an 18–0 start to conference play) which the players attributed to their adoption of a beaver that appeared along the banks of the Brazos River.
 "Feeding the Beaver" – referring to a player hitting a home-run onto the Brazos riverbank – became a year-long team slogan as the Bears earned the #4 national seed and were selected as regional hosts in the 2012 NCAA Baseball Championship tournament.
 In the Waco Regional, Baylor lost their first game and then won four straight games to stave off elimination and advance to host the Arkansas Razorbacks in the Super Regional.
 Big 12 Conference awards were won by Josh Ludy (Player of the Year) and Nathan Orf (Newcomer of the Year), Steve Smith was named Coach of the Year, and 11 Baylor players were named to All-Big 12 teams.